 In 2015 the property changed hands again, this time to Felicia Woytak and Steven Rasmussen, a couple who are incredibly passionate about preserving and sharing the properties’ unique mining, viticulture history and natural beauty including its flora.
 Felicia recalls looking for property for several years, not really sure what they were looking for.
 But as soon as she walked on this land, she knew it was a special site; she hiked to the top of the property and was brought to tears by an emotional connection to the land, in part inspired its remarkable panoramic vistas.

-After Felicia and Steve purchased the property, they replanted several acres of trellised vines to head trained vines (less yields but higher quality grapes), grafted onto St. George rootstock – focusing on longer trunk length and canopy management for less radiant exposure.
+After Felicia and Steve purchased the property, they replanted 5.5 acres of trellised vines to head-trained vines (less yields but higher quality grapes), grafted onto St. George rootstock – focusing on longer trunk length and canopy management for less radiant exposure.

 Felicia and Steve continue to sell grapes to a number of producers.
 Until a few years ago, one of those customers was winemaker Benoit Touquette.
 One day Benoit mentioned there was a winemaker they needed to meet who appreciates and reveres viticulture history in Napa Valley.
 He introduced them to Graeme MacDonald (winemaker and co-owner of MacDonald Vineyards and winemaker at Blankiet Estate).
 Graeme has taken a strong interest in the property from both a historical and viticulture perspective.
 His goal with the Palisades Vineyard wines is to simultaneously capture the site influence, the warmer weather that Calistoga is known for but also display some restraint and as he calls it, ‘freshness.’
 He will make wines for Felicia and Steve under their new Palisades Canyon label.

 Both the property and its passionate and curious owners have attracted a significant amount of talent.
-Vineyard manager, Jim Munk operates A Cut Above Viticulture Service and is known for his expertise and work with head trained vines, oversees the vineyard management, winemaker Graeme MacDonald (MacDonald Vineyard, Blankiet Estate) oversees the winemaking for Palisades Canyon, Felicia and Steve’s new label.
-Jennifer Rohrs, who has a PhD in plant physiology/pathology and also teaches Viticulture for Winemakers at UC Davis is their viticulture consultant and David Howell, co-author of The Winemakers’ Dance has provided invaluable geologic information about their site.
+Vineyard manager Jim Munk operates A Cut Above Viticulture Service -and is known for his expertise and work with head-trained vines, oversees the vineyard management.
+Winemaker Graeme MacDonald (MacDonald Vineyard, Blankiet Estate) oversees the winemaking for Palisades Canyon, Felicia and Steve’s new label.
+Jennifer Rohrs, who has a PhD in plant physiology/pathology and also teaches Viticulture for Winemakers at UC Davis, is their viticulture consultant and David Howell, co-author of The Winemakers’ Dance, has provided invaluable geologic information about their site.

-And after the Glass Fire burned through a significant portion of the forested parts of their property, Steve and Felicia worked with Palisades High School in Calistoga under the guidance of the Napa County Resource Conservation District to allow students to visit the property as part of an outdoor curriculum.
-Accompanied by the vineyard llama named Marquee, they planted hedgerow to help introduce restore monarch butterfly and pollinator habitat and also small native oak trees) and studied the local geology.
+And after the Glass Fire burned through a significant portion of the forested parts of their property, Steve and Felicia worked with Calistoga Unified School District under the guidance of the Napa County Resource Conservation District to bring students onto the property as part of an outdoor education curriculum.
+Accompanied by the vineyard llama named Marquee, the students planted a hedgerow to help restore monarch butterfly and pollinator habitat.
+The students also planted acorns (now small native oak trees) and studied the local geology.

-The Palisades Mine was developed in 1887 and 1888 by Robert F. Grigsby and partners in what is now known as in Hoisting Works Canyon.
+The Palisades Mine was developed in 1887 and 1888 by Robert F. Grigsby and partners in what is now known as Hoisting Works Canyon.
 This was primarily a silver mine but also gold was extracted during its operation.
-The canyon takes its name for the hoisting works machinery built on site to haul ore from deep underground up to the surface where it was put on ore carts mounted on rails to be hauled gravity run through a 700-foot-long horizontal mine shaft to be processed at a separate mill site on the other side of the mountain.
+The canyon takes its name for the hoisting works machinery built on site to haul ore from deep underground up to the surface where it was put on ore carts mounted on rails.
+The carts were then sent by gravity through a 700-foot-long horizontal mine shaft to be processed at a separate mill site on the other side of the mountain.
 Incidentally Grigsby made money from processing the resulting ore from drilling this shaft (despite the fact its drilling was done for transportation purposes).